OpenSyd/syd_cpp/Readme.md

 When doing image processing studies on a database of patient, it could be difficult to manage all the dicom files and clinical data associated with the study.
 This toolkit helps to manage a database of patient data and images.

-NOT CLEAR : separate what is toolkit / what is synfrizz specific
+*FIXME* NOT CLEAR : separate what is toolkit / what is synfrizz specific

 Tools
 =====